 Cognitive reserve is really a fancy term for a common sense notion - that the more brain you have going into an accident or old age, the better your outcome will be.
 The concept of cognitive reserve (CR) posits that once the brain reserve capacity of an individual is depleted past a certain threshold, clinical and functional deficits and symptoms will emerge.
 Thus, every client that you see with a brain injury went into the accident with a certain amount of protection against the ravages of dementia, old age, future brain injury or any other insult to the brain.
 As a result of an injury, the barrier against these rather horrendous futures is lowered and the individual has less CR.
-Since dementia robs us of our memories and thus CR can also be talked about as a barrier against loss of "selfhood".
+Since dementia robs us of our memories CR can also be talked about as a barrier against loss of "selfhood".
 There are generally thought to be two models of CR - passive and active.

 PASSIVE COGNITIVE RESERVE

 This is also known as brain reserve and simply is an assessment of the amount of neuronal and other brain tissue a person has when they go into an accident or injury.
 Large head circumference (i.e., larger brain size) is associated with greater resilience against cognitive impairment (Perneczky R. et al. 2010; Kesler SR. et al. 2003).
 In a recent study involving Alzheimers patients, head circumference was associated with reduced clinical symptomatology for equal rates of brain atrophy.
 (Perneczky R. et al. 2010).